 CAN I ACTUALLY EAT JUNK FOOD AND LOSE WEIGHT IF ITS WITHIN MY CALORIE GOALS

 Yes, you can.
-You may feel crappy but you can.
+You may feel crappy if you’re eating 100% non-nutritious foods but you can.
 We suggest a well balanced diet.
 80% whole foods, 20% junk foods

 How does counting calories help me lose weight?